gabloe/gabloe.github.io/source/about/index.md

 date: 2019-07-28 22:21:45
 ---
 # Hi, I'm Gabriel
 I have a Ph.D. in Computer Science, but I don't generally like to write about my field of study.
-I am mostly interested in writing about my observations about the world, my social and political beliefs, and injustices that I believe are causing undue hardship for most creatures living on this planet
+I am mostly interested in writing about my observations of the world, my social and political beliefs, and injustices that I believe are causing undue hardship for most creatures living on this planet

 I am one of those progressive liberals that you've been told to be afraid of.
 I believe in socialism, economic empowerment, workers rights, and an end to the overwhelming amount of corruption that has lead to:
 1. Corporate ownership and control of everything